ba-st/Winter/README.md

 <img src="./logo/winter.png" height="48" width="48" >

  Winter is the new and updated version of [Storm][] from [Esteban][] .
 It is a framework to develop games in 2D using Smalltalk.

-## Problems

-#### Chipmunk2D is temporarily disabled because of VM crashes problems on Linux and could not build properly on Windows.
-Physics temporarily simulated in Smalltalk.

-#### Sound does not work on pharo for linux distributions, framework works fine but you will not hear sounds on Linux.

 ## Supported Media Files

 ### Sound